-In 2011, the Group availed of a P750.0 million clean loan under the notes facility agreement entered into with BDO Capital & Investment Corporation, Banco De Oro Unibank, Inc. (BDO), Maybank Philippines, Inc., Robinsons Bank Corporation and Banco de Oro Unibank, Inc. - Trust and Investment Group.
+In 2011, the Group availed of a P750.0 million clean loan under the notes facility agreement entered into with BDO Capital & Investment Corporation, Banco De Oro Unibank, Inc., Maybank Philippines, Inc., Robinsons Bank Corporation and Banco de Oro Unibank, Inc. - Trust and Investment Group.
 The long-term loan amounting to P700.0 million with interest rate of 7.35% annually is payable on August 24, 2016 and the remaining P50.0 million with interest rate of 7.66% is payable on August 23, 2018.

-(c) Omnibus Loan and Security Agreement (OLSA) with PBComm
+(c) Omnibus Loan and Security Agreement (OLSA) with Philippine Bank of Communication (PBComm)